MinglangQiao/MVVA-Database/README.md

 python demo.py
 ```

-The audio file, face tracking&talking annotation can be download from [Dropbox](xx) or [BiaduPan, key:f3iy](https://pan.baidu.com/s/1-wVpTullcpUwybv4T9qacQ).
+The audio file, face tracking&talking annotation can be download from [Dropbox](https://www.dropbox.com/s/grl1myvxbmac6dv/mvva_database_part2-face_annotation.zip?dl=0) or [[BiaduPan, key:f3iy](https://pan.baidu.com/s/1-wVpTullcpUwybv4T9qacQ)].
-We provide the audio file for visualization of annotations, you can also extract the audio by yourself.
+We provide the audio file for visualization of annotations, and you can also extract the audio by yourself.
 FFmpeg and imageio are necessary for visualization of annotations:
 ```
 sudo apt install ffmpeg